pujoey/John-Titor/README.md

 * Overlay in the middle - Graphical representation of events/research in the middle that gives me more information on the research currently being conducted.

+* Resource Management- As a player, I gain research point when I climb different research tree because this gives me an advantage in research progression

+* Technology Tree - Tree of technology to research because it allows me to take different paths based on my decisions.

+* Different branches in tech tree - As a gamer, I like to have different branches in research area because it's based on my playing style.
 ---